xytis/xytis.github.io/content/story/ravnica_s07.md

 Few seconds later the creature dissipated after receiving a final eldrich blast and Shinigami went over the room to look outside.
-Azorius had almost disposed of all the mephits and were now fighting the large elemental.
+Azorius had almost disposed of all the mephits and were now fighting the remaining large creature.

 She turned around and pointed at once-again-ball-sized-mana-bubble.
 Her action was followed by yet another curse.
 This time it came from Katrille's mouth.